 Most of the locations on this list can easily be found either by wandering around a particular neighborhood or simply using your favorite navigation app on your phone.

-The La Jolla Secret Swings are a bit different, and they exist in a few locations.
-They can be also be taken down or change location, making for either a frustrating hunt or a fun expedition — it all depends on your perspective.
+The La Jolla Secret Swings are a bit different.
+They exist in a few different locations (which can change), and they can often be taken down by the City, probably for safety reasons.
+This makes for either a frustrating hunt or a fun expedition — it all depends on your perspective.

-Some are just a short hike from the Birch Aquarium par, and there’s one in La Jolla Cove area.
-You can check Instagram to see if anyone has been swinging on one lately.
+Some are just a short hike from the Birch Aquarium par, and there’s one in the La Jolla Cove area – but these could have already changed!
+You can check Instagram for recent sightings and to see if anyone has been swinging on one lately.

 The Industrial Revolution might not seem like a time you want to pay homage to while visiting Southern California, but this San Diego hidden gem should convince you otherwise.

-Located near Chula Vista, the destination is not quite like anything else you’ll see while exploring San Diego.
+Located near Chula Vista, the destination is unlike anything else you’ll see while exploring San Diego.
 Be sure to stop by if you’re in the mood for something unique.